 Changes in the rules let universities admit more students with ABB grades or better.
 If you can get those grades your prospects of getting a place at a very good university have never been better, and the benefits of retaking become greater.

 As a first step, ring up the admissions officers for the degree courses you want, and ask them whether they would consider you with retakes.
 Be ready to discuss why you missed the grades and why you know you can do better.
 They should welcome your enquiry and give you an honest answer.

 Most students who retake A levels improve, and it's not uncommon for a student to get several grades higher.
 If you know why you didn't get the grade you wanted (for example, you were ill, or you didn't work hard enough, or you panicked during the exam) you can make sure that doesn't happen again when you retake.
 If your teachers tell you you've got the ability to do better, you probably will.
 Take examples of your work to a CIFE college to get a frank and independent view of its quality and potential.

-When you finished taking all the units required by a specification, the best marks you got for each unit were 'cashed-in' (or 'aggregated') to give you an overall grade.
+When you have finished taking all the units required by a subject specification, the best marks you got for each unit were 'cashed-in' (or 'aggregated') to give you an overall grade.
 Your old school will have requested that cash-in for you automatically.
 When you retake units and want to get a new and improved grade, you simply get the college you retake with to ask for a new cash-in.

 When that happens, the exam board will issue you with a new grade based on the best results you've got for all the units taken, irrespective of when you took them.
 As of July 2014 the rules about your best result counting have not changed.
 In our opinion it is extremely unlikely that the government will change those rules for the summer 2015 exam.
 The new A-level grade replaces your old one without you having to do anything specific to decline it.